AjCodes/FocusUp/README.md

 ## 📝 Notes

-This was built for my [course name/semester/year] project.
+This was built for my ICT project.
 The code isn't perfect and there are definitely some rough edges, but I learned a ton building it.

 Some things are commented out or have TODOs - those were features I started but didn't finish in time.